 by Lori Melnitsky, MA CCC-SLP

 Stuttering is characterized as a disruption in the normal flow of speech fluency.
 A person who stutters might prolong sounds, repeat whole or parts of words or use filler words, such as um, like, uh.
 Sometimes a person who stutters opens their mouth to say a word and nothing comes out.
 They might also display secondary characteristics such as eye blinking or kicking their leg to force a word out.
 Many people who stutter will substitute words, or say as little as possible to avoid talking.
 Many students will often choose to say “I don’t know” in class rather than risk stuttering.
-Others will select an undesired food item at a restaurant because it is easier for them to say.
-When such avoidance tactics are used, it leads to feelings of fear and isolation.
+Let's help them succeed.

 Stuttering is a communication disorder that affects over 3 million people in the United States.
 Its exact cause is unknown, but it is thought to be physiological in nature.
 The good news is that many people have overcome the challenges of stuttering through speech therapy, hard work and persistence.
 Speech therapy can teach specific fluency tools and support groups can help overcome feelings of isolation.
 It takes continuous practice with specific drills to learn how to speak without tension.
 The teen years often produce increasing motivational factors that encourage teenagers to seek out improvement in fluency.
 These include dating, participating in class, trying out for school plays and making new friends.